gnotclub/xst/README.md

 - Loads settings from Xresources.
 See https://git.io/vVisW
 - Live-reloads settings from xrdb on USR1 signal (like termite)
-- Is available as an AUR package `xst-git` (binary and man also still named st)
-- Is available as a copr package for Fedora`keefle/xst` (binary and man also still named st)
 - Has cursor blinking options
 - Has the following [st-patches](http://st.suckless.org/patches/) applied:
     - spoiler